 A couple months ago I had the chance to interview Gary Thomas for the ChurchLeaders Podcast.
 It was a unique interview that really stuck with me.
 We talked about practical things leaders can do to enjoy deeper personal worship times with God.
-This conversation sparked significant changes to my own personal times of worship, more than any other interview I’ve ever done.
+This conversation sparked significant changes to my own morning devotions of worship, more than any other interview I’ve ever done.

 Upgrade Your Morning Devotions

-There are five upgrades I’ve made to my morning devotional times that have made a big difference in the grace I see flowing into my life during these quiet hours.
+There are five upgrades I’ve made to my morning devotions that have made a big difference in the grace I see flowing into my life during these quiet hours.
 May they bless you in the same way they blessed me.

 1. Entering His Gates With Thanksgiving